Chances are, we’ve all given feedback and been, to be blunt, total jerks about it.

 1.“I liked [x,y,z].
 I wasn’t so sure about [x,y,z].
 I’d think about approaching it with [x,y,z].”
 When your coworker invites you to give them feedback on something they’ve been working hard to execute, it’s vital to really break down the strengths as well as the weaknesses— and, when possible, provide some gentle guidance to help steer them in the right direction.

 Giving feedback to your coworker doesn’t have to be awkward or uncomfortable.
 In fact, it can be a great way to strengthen your relationship and better collaborate.
-Make sure you know why you want to give feedback, be tactful in doing it, and whatever you do, don’t send it out of the blue via email (not that I know anything about that).
+Make sure you know why you want to give feedback, be tactful in doing it, and whatever you do, don’t send it out of the blue via email (not that we would know anything about that).